 Where do my taxes go?

 2020 Department Spending as Percent of Property Tax Levy

 Property taxes are used for general City and Library operations and to pay City debt.
 City departments also receive funding from other sources budgeted in special funds.
 These special funds are used for designated or restricted purposes.

-* General Government includes City Council, Mayor's Office, City Attorney's Office, Emergency Management, Office of Financial Services, Human Resources, Human Rights and Equal Economic Opportunity, and the Office of Technology and Communication.
+*General Government includes City Council, Mayor's Office, City Attorney's Office, Emergency Management, Office of Financial Services, Human Resources, Human Rights and Equal Economic Opportunity, the Office of Technology and Communication, and Planning and Economic Development.
 It also includes spending activities that exist across the city but are not necessarily assignable to a specific department.